necolas/idiomatic-css/README.md

 Your conventions should be extended to accommodate the particularities of any preprocessor in use.
 The following guidelines are in reference to Sass.

-* Limit nesting to 1 level deep.
+* Limit nesting to 1 level deep —or 2 if you are targeting a pseudo-class or a pseudo-element with “&”—.
 Reassess any nesting more than 2 levels deep.
   This prevents overly specific CSS selectors.
 * Avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
-Preference to avoid nesting that spreads over more than 20 lines.
 * Always place `@extend` statements on the first lines of a declaration block.
 * Where possible, group `@include` statements at the top of a declaration